 Based on the contractual arrangements with customers, the Company acts as an agent on behalf of its clients by facilitating customers to enter into long and short positions within the Company's omnibus accounts.
-The Company facilitates the purchase and sale of securities lending transactions through its platforms by routing purchases and sales transactions from its customers, including the market-making customer through its prime brokers.
+The Company facilitates the purchase and sale of securities and securities lending transactions through its platforms by routing purchases and sales transactions from its customers, including the market-making customer through its prime brokers.
 All the customers, including the market-making customer, act on a principal basis and assume the associated market and counterparty risks of their respective positions.
-The Company does not act as a counterparty to its clients' buy or sell transactions but may provide them with margin loans and securities lending transactions.
-The Company's clients have control of the securities they transact on the Company's platforms, including those that collateralize margin loans, and, as a result, such securities are not presented on the Company's Consolidated Balance Sheets.
+The Company does not act as a counterparty to its clients' buy or sell transactions but may they transact on the Company's platforms, including those that collateralize margin loans, and, as a result, such securities are not presented on the Company's Consolidated Balance Sheets.